board of directors

 Shaza Andersen - Director and Chief Executive Officer

-Ms. Andersen founded the Trustar Youth Foundation (formerly WFYF), a local not-for-profit organization dedicated to enriching the physical, social, and mental well-being of children in the Greater Washington area.
-In addition, Ms. Andersen donates her time and talent to organizations that focus on children, entrepreneurship and education including: the Economic Club of Washington, the Washington Commanders Leadership Council, the INOVA Foundation Health Board, Artists and Athletes Alliance, the National Association of Women Business Owners Leadership Circle, the Executive Board of the Blitz for the Better Foundation, the Board of Directors of the Washington Tennis and Education Foundation, the George Mason University Dean’s Advisory Council, the International Women’s Forum of Washington, DC, and the Global Good Fund Advisory Board.
-She previously served on the Board of Trustees for Youth For Tomorrow, the Board of Directors of the Wolf Trap Foundation, the Executive Committee of the Board of Directors for Junior Achievement of Greater Washington, and was a member of the Young Presidents’ Organization (YPO).
+Ms. Andersen founded the Trustar Youth Foundation (formerly the WashingtonFirst Youth Foundation), a local not-for-profit organization dedicated to enriching the physical, social, and mental well-being of children in the Greater Washington area.
+In addition, Ms. Andersen donates her time and talent to organizations that focus on children, entrepreneurship and education including: the Washington Commanders Leadership Council, the INOVA Foundation Health Board, Artists and Athletes Alliance, the National Association of Women Business Owners Leadership Circle, the Executive Board of the Blitz for the Better Foundation, the Board of Directors of the Washington Tennis and Education Foundation, the George Mason University Dean’s Advisory Council, the International Women’s Forum of Washington, D.C., and the Global Good Fund Advisory Board.
+She previously served on the Board of Trustees for Youth for Tomorrow, the Board of Directors of the Wolf Trap Foundation, the Executive Committee of the Board of Directors for Junior Achievement of Greater Washington and was a member of the Young Presidents’ Organization (YPO).

 C. E. Andrews - Director

-Mr. Andrews served as a director of WashingtonFirst Bank from 2012 until it was acquired in 2018.
+Mr. Andrews served as a director of WashingtonFirst Bank from 2012 until it was acquired by Sandy Spring Bank in 2018.
 Mr. Andrews served as MorganFranklin’s Chief Executive Officer for 4 years, leading the firm to significant growth, expansion into new markets, and a transition to a 100% Employee Stock Ownership Plan (ESOP) structure.
 Prior to joining MorganFranklin, Andrews served as President and Chief Operating Officer of RSM McGladrey, Inc. where he built the firm’s brand, talent, and share in the middle market and continued its profitable growth while under the ownership of H&R Block, Inc. Andrews has served in various positions at SLM Corporation (Sallie Mae), including President, CEO, Chief Financial Officer, and Executive Vice President, among others.
 Andrews started his career at Arthur Andersen where he spent 28 years in roles of increasing responsibility including leadership positions in the Greater Washington region and globally.

 Carl Biggs - Director

+Carl L. Biggs has over 34 years of in-depth experience in commercial and industrial wastewater treatment operations.
+He has extensive knowledge in the treatment of water used in heating and air conditioning building campuses like hospitals and universities.
 In 1987, Mr. Biggs founded C & E Services, Inc., a total facility for management operations, maintenance, and industrial water treatment company that successfully supports government and commercial customers.
 Since 1987, C&E Services has served a wide variety of customers from Virginia’s Shenandoah Valley to Wilmington, Delaware to Fort Worth, Texas as well as the Department of State at various overseas locations.
 C&E Services provides hundreds of chemical products, engineering services, and water treatment systems.
 His company manufactures over 50 chemical products and is an authorized supplier on the General Services Administration’s Federal Supply Schedule.

-In addition Mr. Biggs is the founding member of the Community Coalition for Haiti (CCH) and has served as Chairman of the Board since 2000.
+In addition, Mr. Biggs is the founding member of the Community Coalition for Haiti (CCH) and has served as Chairman of the Board since 2000.
 This coalition of doctors, administrators and community leaders works to improve the health conditions of Haitians.
 Many members of the coalition travel to Haiti periodically to provide hands-on service.
 Mr. Biggs currently operates a medical clinic in Jacmel, Haiti, and CCH also provides clean water for the hospital in Pignon, Haiti.
 Mr. Biggs is currently helping to construct a water and sewer system for the hospital.
+Mr. Biggs has served on the INOVA Board of Trustees for twelve years.

 The Honorable Barbara Comstock - Director

-Ms. Comstock was elected to Congress in 2014, and served two terms representing Virginia’s 10th Congressional District and was the first woman elected to that seat.
+Barbara Comstock is a senior adviser at Baker Donelson law firm, one of the largest law firms in the country with offices in 10 states.
+Ms. Comstock was elected to Congress in 2014 and served two terms representing Virginia’s 10th Congressional District and was the first woman elected to that seat.
 She was named as one of the “Top Ten Most Effective Lawmakers” in the 115th Congress by the Center for Effective Lawmaking, a joint effort of the University of Virginia and Vanderbilt University.
 While in Congress, Ms. Comstock was the only woman in the Virginia congressional delegation and the only Virginia member to Chair a Subcommittee.
+Prior to serving in Congress, Ms. Comstock served as a Member of the Virginia House of Delegates.
+There she was also a leader on technology issues serving as chairwoman of the Science and Technology Committee.
+She also served on the Commerce and Labor Committee and the General Laws Committee.

 Prior to elected office, Ms. Comstock co-founded her own public affairs firm and was a senior partner at Blank Rome Government Relations.
 She also served as Director of the Office of Public Affairs for the U.S. Department of Justice, overseeing the communications efforts at the Justice Department and FBI, handling communications dealing with major terrorism investigations, corporate fraud, and antitrust matters.
+In 2013, Ms. Comstock founded “The Young Women’s Leadership Program” for women in high school and junior high, which will now be housed at the Barbara Comstock Institute for Women in Leadership at George Mason University’s Schar School of Policy and Government.
+Ms. Comstock is a graduate of Georgetown University Law Center and Middlebury College with a BA in Political Science.

 George W. Connors - Director, President, and Chief Credit Officer

 Mr. Connors most recently served as EVP and Division Head of the Virginia and Washington D.C. commercial markets for Sandy Spring Bank.
-Prior to this position, Mr. Connors was a founding director and served as President and Chief Credit Officer of WashingtonFirst Bank, a wholly owned subsidiary of WashingtonFirst Bankshares, Inc. Under Mr. Connors’ leadership, the loan portfolio grew to $1.8 billion in the 14 year history from its start with a lending limit growing from $1.6 million at inception to $40 million in its 14 year history.
-The loan quality was held to a high standard with NPA’s consistently kept well under 1%, including during the times of acquisitions of other banks.
+Prior to this position, Mr. Connors was a founding director and served as President and Chief Credit Officer of WashingtonFirst Bank, a wholly owned subsidiary of WashingtonFirst Bankshares, Inc. Under Mr. Connors’ leadership, the loan portfolio grew to $1.8 billion in the 14-year history from its start with a lending limit growing from $1.6 million at inception to $40 million in its 14 year history.
+The loan quality was held to a high standard with NPAs consistently kept well under 1%, including during the times of acquisitions of other banks.
 Mr. Connors serves as Chairman of United Cerebral Palsy of Washington D.C. and Northern Virginia (serving on Board since 2002).

+Mr. Connors served as Chairman of United Cerebral Palsy of Washington D.C. and Northern Virginia from 2011-2023 (serving on Board since 2002).
 He is currently a member of the faculty of the National Commercial Lending School under the Center for Financial Training (faculty member since 2001), where he also serves on the Board (since 2004).
-He is active in his community serving as the Treasurer of The Falls Church Anglican as well as the Treasurer of 6565 Arlington Boulevard, LLC, the real estate entity that manages the Church, a 144,000 SF office building and a 560 parking space garage (since 2013).
+He is active in his community serving as the Treasurer of The Falls Church Anglican as well as the Treasurer of 6565 Arlington Boulevard, LLC, the real estate entity that manages the Church, a 144,000 SF office building and a 560-parking space garage (since 2013).
 He was active in the scouting community in Arlington, VA serving as Pack Master and Life to Eagle Coordinator for Pack 641 and Troop 106, respectively.
+Since 2016, Mr. Connors serves as a US Trustee and Finance Chair to the Anglican Relief and Development Fund, an organization that raises funds and develops sustainable projects in disaster-stricken regions of the world; and Treasurer for Trustar Youth Foundation (formerly the WashingtonFirst Youth Foundation).
+Mr. Connors has been a guest lecturer at the Marymount University since 2020 and most recently at James Madison and Virginia Tech Universities.
+Mr. Connors graduated from Centre College with a BS in Economics and holds an MBA from George Mason University.

 Stephen M. Cumbie - Director

-Mr. Cumbie served as a director of WashingtonFirst Bank from 2016 until it was acquired in 2018.
-Mr. Cumbie is the Chief Executive Officer and Principal of NVCommercial Incorporated, NVRetail and Metro Management Services, commercial real estate investment, development and service companies which projects exceed $1.0 billion in the Washington, D.C., Richmond, Virginia, and Denver, Colorado areas.
-NVCommercial and NVRetail projects include office, retail, hotel and mixed-use properties.
-Metro Management Services provides asset management, property management and development management services.
+Mr. Cumbie also served as a director of Washington First Bank from 2016 until it was acquired by Sandy Spring Bank in 2018.
+Mr. Cumbie is the Chief Executive Officer, Principal, and President of NVCommercial Incorporated, Chairman & Chief Executive Officer of NVRetail, Inc. and Member of Metro Management Services, LLC, commercial real estate investment, development and service companies which projects exceed $1.0 billion in the Washington, D.C., Richmond, Virginia, and Denver, Colorado areas.
+NVCommercial and NVRetail projects include office, retail, hotel, and mixed-use properties.
+Metro Management Services provides asset management, property management, and development management services.
 Mr. Cumbie is also the President of NVCapital Advisors, which managed a $30+ million opportunistic real estate investment fund.
-Since the initial closing in November, 2011, the fund made nine investments totaling over $33 million and successfully liquidated all of the investments.
-NVCapital Advisors manages two other apartment investments outside of the fund.
+Since the initial closing in November 2011, the fund made nine investments totaling over $33 million and successfully liquidated all investments.
+NVCapital Advisors manages three other apartment investments outside of the fund.

 From 2008 to 2011, Mr. Cumbie served as the Executive Director of the Center for Real Estate Development at the University of North Carolina’s Kenan-Flagler Business School and as an adjunct professor.
 He co-taught the real estate development course in the MBA program.
-From 1977 to 1983, Mr. Cumbie co-founded all of the “NV” companies including NVR, a publicly traded home building company that operates through the Ryan Homes and NVHomes trade names (2015 revenues of $5.27 billion).
-Mr. Cumbie graduated Phi Beta Kappa from the University of North Carolina in 1970 and received a Master of Business Administration degree from UNC in 1973.
-He is the past Board Chair and Board Member of INOVA Health System (2014 revenues of $2.69 billion).
-He also serves on the Board of Directors of George Mason University’s Board of Visitors, William A. Hazel, Inc., UNC’s Kenan-Flagler Business School Foundation, Tysons Partnership, AusculSciences, and the Unity School of Christianity.
-Mr. Cumbie previously served on the Board of Directors of NVR, Inc., NVR Savings Bank, Potomac Bank of Virginia and the Fairfax County Chamber of Commerce.
-Both NVR Savings and Potomac Bank were sold for significant gains to Crestar and Sandy Spring respectively.
-He was the President of the Northern Virginia Chapter of NAIOP in 1991 and served as a member of the national NAIOP Board from 1999-2004.
+From 1977 to 1983, Mr. Cumbie co-founded all of the “NV” companies including NVR, a publicly traded home building company that operates through the Ryan Homes and NVHomes trade names (2015 revenues of $5.27 Billion).

 Mr. Cumbie was appointed to the Virginia Public Buildings Board by Governor Mark Warner, the Virginia Port Authority Board of Commissioners by Governor Tim Kaine, and the George Mason University Board of Visitors by Governor Terry McAuliffe.